ailinca/Definitorium/README.md

 **Definitorium** is a Chrome extension, soon to be available in the [Chrome Extension Store](https://chrome.google.com/webstore/category/extensions), which gives you the  definition you need for that stubborn word you stopped at, without you leaving the page or doing any kind of spiritual incantation.

-All you have to do is select the word and then click the **Definitorium** icon and that's it!
+All you have to do is to select the word and then click the **Definitorium** icon and that's it!
 You have your definition right there !

 Hurray !